 To remain successful, BETA Risk Management Authority (BETARMA) has recruited top-quality insurance professionals with executive management, underwriting, risk management, claims management, information technology and financial experience and expertise.
 Each year, compensation at all levels of the organization is reviewed based on the appropriate peer group data and national compensation surveys with the target being to structure compensation at fair, objective and competitive levels.
 Each BETA staff position has a salary range and an assigned pay grade.
 Except in unusual situations, all BETA staff are paid an annualized salary that is within the salary range for the pay grade to which the employee’s position is assigned.
 At BETA, employees do not receive any stock options, restricted stock grants or equity participation such as are provided at some of BETA’s insurance company competitors.
 BETARMA is in compliance with all State of California compensation reporting requirements.

-Since joining BETARMA on January 1, 1993, a written employment agreement has always documented the compensation and benefits provided to the CEO.
+Since January 1, 1993, a written employment agreement has always documented the compensation and benefits provided to the CEO.
 Under the terms of the agreement, the CEO may receive an annual salary increase effective January 1 of each year as determined by the BETA Council at its March meeting.

 In 2002, the BETA Council approved and implemented a compensation and benefit policy for the CEO based on input from the leading medical liability insurance company compensation consulting firm, Total Compensation Solutions (TCS).
 Annually, the CEO’s compensation and benefits are reviewed by the BETA Council, and the CEO’s performance is evaluated against enterprise and individual goals approved by the BETA Council.
 While labor negotiations and the performance evaluations are conducted in closed session, all actions regarding the employment contract, compensation and benefits are voted upon in a properly noticed open public meeting.